-Designing a corporate facility is tough and while there are many mistakes to be made, one of the biggest is not taking time management into consideration.
-Time management is often thought to be the responsibility of the employee while this is true common errors made by employees in time management such as not prioritizing, starting days late, getting distracted and not taking enough breaks is due to designing errors of the facility.
+Designing a corporate facility is tough and while there are many mistakes to be made, one of the biggest is not considering time management.
+Time management is often thought to be the responsibility of the employee while this is true common errors made by employees in time management such as not prioritizing, starting days late, getting distracted, and not taking enough breaks is due to design errors of the facility.

 - Washrooms that are too close or far

 One of the main essentials in any facility is washrooms and the positioning of washrooms is paramount to time management.
 A bathroom that is too close to where people work will pose the risk of a distraction as it will tempt and urge people to frequently leave their desks or posts to use the bathroom even when they don’t need to and this can quickly add up to lost time.